zonemaster/zonemaster-backend/docs/installation.md

 _If you do this on an existing system, you will wipe out the data in your database_.

+### Using MySQL as database for the backend

+1) Edit and copy the `backend_config.ini` file as for the PostgreSQL case, except on the `engine` line write `MySQL` instead.

+2) Using a database adminstrator user (called root in the example below), run the setup file:

+    `mysql --user=root --password < docs/initial-mysql.sql`

+This creates a database called `zonemaster`, as well as a user called "zonemaster" with the password "zonemaster" (as stated in the config file).
+This user has just enough permissions to run the backend software.

+If, at some point, you want to delete all traces of Zonemaster in the database, you can run the file `docs/cleanup-mysql.sql` as a database administrator.
+It removes the user and drops the database (obviously taking all data with it).

 ### Starting the backend